stat545ubc-2025/assignment-b3-liumt1573/README.md

 - FEATURE 1: Plot showing "Sepal.Width" that updates with user's choice of "Species"
 - FEATURE 2: Table showing all five flower measurements that updates with user's choice of range for "Sepal.Length"
 - ADDITIONAL FEATURES: The user may change between the frequency and density scale for the histogram.
 They may also sort the table in ascending order by "Sepal.Length"
-You can test out the app for yourself right [here]( https://liumt1573.shinyapps.io/app_main/)
+You can test out the app for yourself right [here]( https://liumt1573.shinyapps.io/app_main/).
+The user can also, through the click of a button, download the table as a .csv file.